 Aimee Cox-King, Executive Director & Board Chair

 Since 2005, Aimee has worked with adolescents in the outdoors in both prevention and therapeutic settings.
 She earned her Master of Science in Youth Development Leadership from Clemson University in 2011.
 Aimee founded Cypress Adventures in April, 2015, in order to bring all that she has learned from her adult and youth teachers back to her hometown of Hartsville, South Carolina.

-Aimee began working in outdoor education in New Orleans through the Louisiana Office of State Parks' outdoor outreach program, LOOP, where she was honored to work with youth of Northern Caribbean culture.
-After Hurricane Katrina disrupted everything, she relocated to Albuquerque where she worked with youth of Mexican, Mexican-American, and Navajo cultures in Cornstalk Institute's after-school program that was awarded New Mexico's best alcohol, tobacco and other drug prevention program.
+Aimee began working in outdoor education in New Orleans through the Louisiana Office of State Parks' Outdoor Outreach Program, LOOP, where she was honored to work with youth of Northern Caribbean culture.
+After Hurricane Katrina, she relocated to Albuquerque where she worked with youth of Mexican, Mexican-American, and Navajo cultures in Cornstalk Institute's after-school program that was awarded New Mexico's best alcohol, tobacco and other drug prevention program.
 This is the program that became her inspiration.
 Working as a field instructor for Second Nature Cascades (now Evoke Therapy Programs), in Bend, Oregon, Aimee gained confidence working with teenagers living with autism, ADHD, addiction, suicidal ideation and other learning and behavioral challenges in addition to gaining wilderness survival competencies.

-Aimee returned to her southeastern roots in 2009.
-She intensively studied the science behind adolescent cognitive, physical, and socio-emotional development and community organizing by pursuing her Master's degree in Youth Development Leadership.
-After gaining 2.5 years experience in non-profit administration, she began living her dream of fostering the positive development of youth in her hometown of Hartsville, South Carolina, by founding Cypress Adventures.
+Aimee returned to her southeastern roots in 2009 and intensively studied the science behind adolescent cognitive, physical, and socio-emotional development and community organizing while working in non-profit administration in Wilmington, North Carolina.
+She is now living her dream of fostering positive youth development in Hartsville, South Carolina.